traverson/traverson/README.md

 * [Minified require/external build](https://raw.github.com/basti1302/traverson/master/browser/dist/traverson.external.min.js): Created with browserify's `--require` parameter and intended to be used (required) from other browserified modules, which were created with `--external traverson`.
 This build could be used if you use browserify but do not want to bundle Traverson with your own browserify build but keep it as a separate file.
 * [Non-minified require/external build](https://raw.github.com/basti1302/traverson/master/browser/dist/traverson.external.js): Same as before, just bigger.

 **A word of warning:** At the moment, the browser builds are too fat.
-The minified versions are around 85 k and the non-minified builds have whopping 360 k.
+The minified versions are around 60 KB and the non-minified builds aroung 150 KB.
 Some more work is required to bring this down, but there is definitely potential (right now, the builds include underscore _and_ lodash and probably only use a fraction of their functionality).
 So while the code definitely works in the browser, it adds some unnecessary weight to your page.

 Documentation by Example
 ------------------------